vindar/ILI9341_T4/README.md

 ```
 The above buffer has been placed in the upper 512K (dmamem) portion of the memory to preserve the RAM in the faster lower portion (dtcm).
 Buffers can be placed anywhere in RAM (even in EXTMEM if external ram is present but there will be a speed penalty in that case).

-**Remark.** Not using an internal framebuffer is possible but will disable asynchronous and differential updates, thus removing most of the library benefit... **ADVICE: always use double buffering !**
+**Remark.** Not using an internal framebuffer is possible but it will disable asynchronous and differential updates, thus removing most of the library benefit... **ADVICE: always use double buffering !**

 #### (c) Diff buffers

 When the library is working in double buffering mode, it can take advantage of the fact that the last internal buffer uploaded to the screen mirrors the screen content.
 Therefore, when a new framebuffer is to be uploaded, the library can quickly check which pixels have changed and only upload those.
-This provides a huge speed bump when only a fraction of pixels changes at each frame (which is common when displaying user interface for instance).
+This provides a huge speed bump when only a fraction of pixels changes at each frame (which is common when displaying a user interface for instance).
 The library is said to use **differential updates** in that case.
 When performing differential updates, the library first creates a **diff log** of all the changes between the new framebuffer and the previous one.
 Once this is accomplished, it can overwrite the internal frame buffer containing the old frame with the new one and, when an update is needed, just read the diff to select the pixels that must be pushed onto the screen.
 Updates can be carried away asynchronously while the user code draws the next frame.

 So, in order to store the diff log, we must allocate some memory for a **diff buffer** which is an object that stores diff logs:
 ```
 ILI9341_T4::DiffBuffStatic<4096> diff1; // a first diff buffer with 4K memory (statically allocated)
 ILI9341_T4::DiffBuffStatic<4096> diff2; // and a second one.
 ```
 The template parameter above specifies the size (in bytes) of the buffer.
 It should range from 1K to 10K depending on the kind of content displayed.
-The method `diff1.printStats()` can be used to check the diff buffer memory consumption and adjust its size accordingly.
+The method `diff1.printStats()` can be used to check the diff buffer memory consumption at runtime to help choose its correct size.

 **Remark.** You can set either 0, 1 or 2 diff buffers.
-Not providing any diff buffer will disable differential updates :(.
+Not providing any diff buffer will disable differential updates.
 On the other hand, providing 2 diff buffers allows the driver to compute the new diff while the previous one is currently in use for an upload and thus provides a nice speed bump. **ADVICE: always use two diff buffers !**.

 ### 3. Initialization and configuration.